noderod/DARLMID/server/licenses/README.md

 *Charles James Sharp*, the license and other image resolutions are available at [https://commons.wikimedia.org/wiki/File:Male_greater_frigate_bird_building_nest.jpg](https://commons.wikimedia.org/wiki/File:Male_greater_frigate_bird_building_nest.jpg).
 This image was licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license, a link to which is provided [here](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
 The only changes made where making part of the sky transparent and cropping a circle which encompasses the car into another image.
 No changes were made.

+5. The [*Le Mans 1923*](https://commons.wikimedia.org/wiki/File:LeMans_1923.jpg) image was obtained from Wikimedia commons, this image is in the public domain.
+The actual image used is provided [here](https://upload.wikimedia.org/wikipedia/commons/3/38/LeMans_1923.jpg), its source is shown as *D.A.S.
+(Germany)*.
+No changes were made.